junrui-liu/patina/src/assignments/as1.md

 Respect academic integrity; no sharing solutions, code or otherwise.
 You may use the internet, but not for finding solutions to these particular problems.

+## Submission and Grading
+We are working on setting up the autograder.
+This section will be updated once the submission system is ready.

 ## Problem 1 \[★\]
 > Goal of this exercise: Practice tuples, options, and recursion over lists.